oresat/oresat-firmware/src/f0/README.md

 This MCU typically implements low power OreSat subsystems, such as solar panels, batteries, and some sensors.

+Note that the development boards use an STM32F091RC, but that OreSat boards use the STM32F091CC.
+The only difference between these two packages is the number of available pins.

 ## Testing the toolchain
 After having installed the required toolchain components as described in the Prerequesites section of the main README, it is good to test that